Blupo/Color/docs/color-types.md

 This page is an explanation on the various color types, the arguments used for the various import aliases, as well as the values returned from exporting.
 For the `ColorType` enum, check [the API reference](/api/Enums#ColorType).

 Unless otherwise stated, the arguments to a particular color type's import alias and the values returned by its export alias are the same.
+All applicable conversions use [Illuminant D65](https://en.wikipedia.org/wiki/Illuminant_D65).

 ## RGB